alimranahmed/EasyHttp/README.md

 # EasyHttp
-A Laravel HTTP-client to make HTTP request easier
+A Laravel 5 HTTP-client to make HTTP request easier.
+It's a wrape on Guzzle HTTP client that simplify the common requests and log the requests and response.

 ## Installation
 Update your project's `composer.json` file as bellow: